vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

 Club member lists are loaded into Core Data using a dedicated background thread per club.
-So if 10 clubs are loaded, there will be a main thread for the UI plus 10 additional background threads.
+So if ten clubs are loaded, there will be a main thread for the UI plus ten additional background threads.
-These background threads disappear when the club’s membership data has loaded.
+These background threads cease to exist when the club’s membership data has loaded.

 These threads are start immediately once the app is launched (in `Foto_Club_Hub_Waalre_App.swift`).
 This means the background loading of membership data already runs during the Prelude View and that